craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 2.5 =
+* IMPORTANT: Major changes to the form HTML templates and some CSS styling.
+If you have customizations they may be affected.
+* New: Setting to limit event registration to logged-in users.
+* New: Attendee lists automatically refreshed after a successful registration.
+* New: Setting to enable attendance counts above the registration form or for each event listing.
+* New: Notification emails can now be sent to all organizers of the event.
+Enable this on the "Email" tab.
+* New: Attendee lists automatically refreshed after a successful registration.
+* New: Option to display your registration forms in three ways - reveal on click, open in a pop-up modal window, or make the form always visible on the page.
+Change this setting on the "Form" tab.
+* Tweak: Message after registration now controlled server side instead of being in the HTML of the form.
+* Tweak: Unregister tool available with shortcode placed event registration forms.
+* Tweak: Single event settings removed from the "Overview" in favor of a link to edit them on the event post edit page.
+* Fix: Attendee list, unregister tool, and other messages will still display even if attendance limit reached.
+* Fix: Registration disabled if event is password protected and the password hasn't been entered yet.

 = 2.4.6 =
 * New: Sort events in the "Overview" by current, past, or recent hidden events.
 * New: Added filter "rtec_email_headers" to change email headers before sending.